bernardo-torres/linear-autoencoders/README.md

 ## Development & Training

-This project uses [Poetry](https://python-poetry.org/) for dependency management and [Hydra](https://hydra.cc/) for configuration.
+This project uses [Poetry](https://python-poetry.org/) for dependency management, [Hydra](https://hydra.cc/) for configuration and [PyTorch Lightning](https://www.pytorchlightning.ai/) for training.
 The following steps will guide you through setting up the environment and launching training runs.

 ### Environment Setup